 Cashel Blue is a hand-made, semi-soft, mildly blue-veined and slightly acidic blue cheese with a creamy texture.
 For instance, over half the milk used in the production of Cashel Blue comes from their own farm.
 The rest is sourced from farms located nearby.
 The cheese was named after the Rock of Cashel overlooking the pastures close to the farm.
 In conclusion, it has large blue flecks, made by the action of Penicillium roqueforti, the same fungus used in Roquefort, Stilton, and other blue cheeses.

 This cheese is great to crumble onto salads or to snack on with grapes.
 A fine dry cracker can also provide a perfect setting.
 Young Cashel Blue works well with German Gewurztraminer wine, while medium-aged wheels favour Sauternes and New World Semillion wines.
 The aged cheeses are good with LBV Port.

 J&L Grubb was set up by Jane and Louis Grubb in 1984 at their farm in Beechmount, near Fethard, South Tipperary.
 Jane therefore originally experimented in an old copper brewer’s vat before settling on the recipe for their first cheese, Cashel Blue.
 Cashel Blue has a balanced amount of blue veining which adds a lift to the rich, full-flavoured paste.
 This is an easy-eating blue cheese with a pleasantly buttery texture.
 It is made with pasteurised cow’s milk and vegetarian coagulant.

-Cashel Blue is made from the milk of Jane and Louis’ own herd of 110 Fresian cows on their 200 acre estate in Tipperary.
-It is made in a similar way to Roquefort although it is softer, more moist and less salty.
+Cashel Blue is made from the milk of Jane and Louis’ own herd of 110 Fresian cows on their 200-acre estate in Tipperary.
+It is made in a similar way to Roquefort although it is softer, moister and less salty.
 When young the cheese is firm and relatively moist with a fresh and slightly sharp flavour.